Student studying

 When will I be notified of an admission decision?

 Application review begins immediately following the deadline.
 MA candidates are notified within 7 business days.
-Please aim to have all materials submitted by the deadline (this includes letters of recommendation).
+Please aim to have all materials submitted by the deadline.

 What are your English proficiency requirements?